 With Avianca filing for bankruptcy in May 2020, the future of the airline is up in the air.
 LifeMiles is legally separate from the airline and not included in the bankruptcy filing.
 However, if the airline folds, it will mean that you can no longer use your LifeMiles points for Avianca or other Star Alliance flights.
 That will only leave redemptions such as car rentals, hotels, etc. Hopefully, it won't come to that.

 Avianca has recently been pushing hard for members to purchase LifeMiles.
-There's another promotion giving a 15% bonus when signing up for Club LifeMiles (a monthly LifeMiles subscription program).
-By maximizing that promotion, you can buy LifeMiles for as little as 1.3 cents per LifeMile.
-If you can get good value from your IHG Rewards and Marriott Bonvoy points, that may be a better option that transferring points.
+There's another promotion giving a 25% transfer bonus when transferring Citi points to LifeMiles.
+If you can get good value from your IHG Rewards and Marriott Bonvoy points, that may be a better option than transferring points.